ellie-commons/jorts/README.md

 Jorts is a cute simple little notes app, and i wanna keep it this way

 right now im working on:
-- a proper debounce for saving when user changes a note content
 - Maybe an option to show window title buttons, because now this is on flathub i may get flak from users about the lack of it
 - Probably some cleaner code if i come around to it
 - Maybe a toggle lists if i find how to do it without more UI noise